hpcleuven/VscDocumentation/source/compute/portal/ondemand/matlab.rst

 Launching MATLAB
 ~~~~~~~~~~~~~~~~

+|kul| Currently, MATLAB releases after ``R2024b`` will be made available.
+      If older MATLAB versions are needed, you may start a :ref:`noVNC desktop <ood_desktop>`
+      session and load your desired MATLAB version from the terminal.

 To launch MATLAB via the OnDemand web portal, select your desired MATLAB version from the
 drop-down menu in the resources form.
 Given that our current MATLAB
 installations automatically detect GPU devices and CUDA libraries, you may also